gigacool/census-learning-explorer/README.md

 This small project aims at providing a full stack REST API - SPA (Single Page Application) to investigate census-income database.

+# contact
+Having questions or meeting trouble on the application, send me a message.
+I'll answer ASAP.

 # Getting started
 This project uses nodejs technology.
 First step involves installing [nodejs](https://nodejs.org/en/download/).
 You need to have a copy of the database (compatible with sqlite3)